Balatro: Antes and rounds

 Upon defeating a Blind, the player is awarded with in-game cash ($), and presented with a shop.
-Here, the player may use their cash to purchase items, such as booster packs, Jokers, and a voucher which grants perks and conditions for the remainder of the run.
+Here, the player may use their cash to purchase items, such as booster packs, Jokers, and a voucher which grants an immediate permanent upgrade (ex. modifying shop contents, granting an additional hand or discard).
 It is possible to play until ante 39 in endless mode at which point the amount of required chips, stored under double-precision floating-point format, overflows to infinity, which get stored as NaN under such number format.
-(Note: Represented in the game as either "nan" or "naneinf" (NaN times ten to the power of infinity)) Because all numbers (including NaN) will always be compared as unordered (a relation separate from less than, equal to, or greater) against NaN, the player score cannot be equal to or greater than NaN, causing further progression to be impossible.
+(Represented in the game as either "nan" or "naneinf", NaN times ten to the power of infinity, written in E notation) Because all numbers (including NaN) will always be compared as unordered (Note: Unordered is a relation separate from less than, equal to, or greater.
+See NaN#Comparison with NaN for more info.) against NaN, the player score cannot be evaluated as equal to or greater than NaN, causing further progression to be impossible.
+(Note: In video game jargon, this is known as a .)

 End of a run

-The player wins a run by completing ante 8—defeating the first Finisher Blind—though the player can continue playing in endless mode.
+The player wins a run by completing ante 8.
+The only way to do this is by defeating the first Showdown Blind.
+However, the player can still continue playing in endless mode even after beating ante 8.
 Running out of hands or cards without hitting the score required during a round ends the run.
 If the player has not completed ante 8 when the game ends, the player has lost.
 In endless mode, these conditions still cause the game to end, though the player still won by completing ante 8.